Bri-elle/calculator_top/README.md

 ### Useful resources

+ChatGPT

+-  I found that using ChatGPT as a tutor, rather than just copying the code, helps me learn more effectively.
 -  [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 -  [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.